 The main difference between the BDSTC and the concentrators in other systems such as those in conventional tower systems is that instead of collecting solar energy in the heat transfer fluid on top, the receiver is located below, close to ground.
 This is done by a secondary set of optics.

 Furthermore, since all the radiation falls on the target from a narrow angle of less than 20o cavity receivers are well suited to be used in this configuration.
-The abovementioned represents a big advantage in comparison to open receivers commonly used tower plants, since cavity receivers have lower thermal losses therefore they can achieve higher temperature [23].
+The cavity receiver can have much lower thermal losses in comparison to open receivers commonly used tower plants, and can therefore achieve higher temperatures [23].

 Heliostat Field

-The heliostat field in the Beam-Down plant at Masdar consists of 33 ganged-type heliostats of 8.505 m2 reflector area.
+The heliostat field in the Beam-Down plant at Masdar consists of 33 ganged-type heliostats each of 8.505 m2 reflector area.
 Heliostats are arranged in a surrounding field configuration in three main sectors of equal size; North, East and West (Figure 3-2).
 6 heliostats are in the A line 17.480 m away from the origin, 15 heliostats are in the B line 20.080 m away from the origin and 12 heliostats in the C line 36.680 m away from the origin.